 During 1883, under Head Teacher Alice Hammond, the School was renamed "The Basin" as the previous name was too indefinite.
-This horth Cast priton of the Famile
+This arose after a visit by Inspector Walter Gamble in November 1883 (when the average attendance was 20).
+He recommended: